EMDR & Trauma

 What is EMDR Therapy?

-EMDR (Eye Movement Desensitization and Reprocessing) is a type of therapy that helps your brain's natural healing process.
+Eye Movement Desensitization and Reprocessing therapy (EMDR) is a clinical approach that helps your brain's natural healing process.
 Disturbing memories can get stuck in the brain, and even if this relates to incidents from years ago, we can remain trapped with the same unhelpful beliefs, emotions, or bodily sensations.

 Unlike other approaches -